Biden to give democracy a boost with virtual summit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: US President Joe Biden will gather world leaders in December for a virtual "Summit for Democracy" that is being seen as a challenge and an alternative to the traditional G20 meeting.
+WASHINGTON: US President Joe Biden will gather world leaders in December for a virtual "Summit for Democracy" that is being seen as a challenge to authoritarian China and an alternative to the traditional G20 meeting.

 Biden is seeking to bring together heads of state with major figures in philanthropy, civil society and the private sector "from a diverse group of the world’s democracies," the White House said in a statement on Wednesday.